 In the early afternoon, the 11th Battalion Royal Scots Fusiliers (belonging to the 147th Infantry Brigade of the 11th Armored Division) took over Brouay.
 English soldiers discover a ruined village, dotted with explosive traps left by the Germans, before continuing their reconnaissance towards the wooded areas to the south.
 A large-scale sweep was organized on 17 June with the support of 14 Centaur tanks.

 As early as June 1944, a military cemetery welcomed the remains of the Anglo-Canadian soldiers killed in the vicinity.
 In mid-July 1944, the 53rd (Welsh) Division set up a field hospital in Brouay to take care of the wounded soldiers during the violent fighting in the vicinity.

-Today, 357 English soldiers and 2 Canadian soldiers are buried in the Brouay military cemetery.
+Today, 368 British soldiers and 2 Canadian soldiers are buried in the Brouay military cemetery.
 7 of them could not be identified (1 from the Royal Air Force and 6 from the British Army).